Thursday is free museum day here in Berlin, and for once I actually took advantage of it.

 What with all the bicycling and photography I had worked up quite an appetite, so before rolling home I bought a currywurst (a spicy sliced-up sausage coverd in curry sauce and ketchup) at Konopke’s, an East Berlin institution that deserves its reputation for the best currywurst in town.

 I like this steel plate warning sign on my elevator, probably because it looks kind of like a cryptic message bolted to a spacecraft and sent by aliens to yours truly.
-I think I am supposed to gather 6 people who weigh precisely 500 kg, then board the elevator and await further instruction.

 Okay!
 Finally finished with all of my pictures and stories from last week, just in time for a while crapload of NEW pictures and stories from this week!
 Aaaahhh!